MicrosoftDocs/well-architected/well-architected/iot/iot-performance.md

 - Consider using open stateful connections during the operational time of the devices and gateways to minimize the overhead of setting up the connection

-- Use an open stateful connection to the IoT Solution for bi-directional communication between the devices and the IoT Solution
+- Use an open stateful connection to the IoT solution for bi-directional communication between the devices and the IoT solution

 - Consider using IoT Hubs with the lowest latency to your devices.
 This could mean that IoT Hubs in multiple regions are needed when devices need to connect from different geographical locations.

-- Use DPS to set up a connection to the cloud gateway, during provisioning, when the connection isn't available anymore or during reboot of the device.
+- Use DPS to set up a connection to the IoT hub during provisioning, when the connection isn't available anymore or during reboot of the device.

 - Use the evenly weighted distribution policy of DPS to adjust the weight for provisioning, refer to [How the allocation policy assigns devices to IoT Hubs](/azure/iot-dps/tutorial-provision-multiple-hubs#how-the-allocation-policy-assigns-devices-to-iot-hubs).